ethereum-optimism/community-hub/src/docs/guides/smart-contract-devs.md

 ## Deploying on Testnet

 So you've written your contracts and are ready to deploy them to the testnet!
-First things first you are going to need some test ETH on Optimism Goerli or Optimism Kovan.
+First things first you are going to need some test ETH on Optimism Goerli.
 Head to the [faucet](https://faucet.paradigm.xyz/) for some test ETH on Goerli.

 Next you will need to connect to the Optimism test network to deploy your contracts.